 There are formal agreements with the non-executive Directors.
+Appointment shall cease if a non-executive director is not re-elected as a director by shareholders, resigns or ends their term in accordance with the Company's Constitution.
 All Non-Executive Directors are paid via their director-related entity, with the exception of Mr. Bakhos Georges who was paid directly.
+There is no service period unexpired within these contracts as they are month to month.

-Mr Tan's Director fee accrues to his related entity on a month to month basis at \$10,966 for the financial year (2019: \$24,206)
+Mr Tan's Director fee accrues to his related entity on a month to month basis at \$25,872 for the financial year (2019: \$12,103).

-Mr. Artmont's Director fee accrues to his related entity on a month to month basis at \$10,966 for the financial year (2019: Nil).
+Mr. Artmont's Director fee accrues to his related entity on a month to month basis at \$25,872 for the financial year (2019: Nil).

-Mr. Georges' Director fee accrues on a month to month basis at \$10,966 for the financial year (2019: Nil).
+Mr. Georges' Director fee accrues on a month to month basis at \$25,872 for the financial year (2019: Nil).

-Mr. Goldberg's Director fee accrued to his related entity on a month to month basis at \$Nil for the financial year (2019: \$24,206).
+Mr. Goldberg's Director fee accrued to his related entity on a month to month basis at \$Nil for the financial year (2019: \$12,103).